konveyor/enhancements/enhancements/progress-reporting/README.md

 * Some phases in migration run for a longer period of time than other phases.
 For such long running phases, MTC currently does not have a way to inform the user of the progress of the ongoing phase itself.
 For instance, during an initial Backup, the migration controller enters `EnsureInitialBackup` phase where it creates a Velero Backup object and transitions to `InitialBackupCreated` phase upon successful creation of Backup.
 It then waits until the underlying Backup object has a Completed / PartiallyFailed / Failed condition.
 While the backup runs in the background, the end user only sees `InitialBackupCreated` in the progress bar.
 The problem aggrevates when the Backup contains a huge number of resources.
 The progress bar is stuck in `InitialBackupCreated` phase with a certain percentage value for a very long period of time.
 The user is left with no reason to believe that there's actually something happening in the background.

+To address the issues above, we need to re-design the progress reporting in MTC backend as well as in the MTC UI.

+## Proposal